Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 The muscles that attach to the transverse processes maintain the straight posture of the trunk.
 Individually, a transverse process causes rotation and lateral tilt on the same side.

-The psoas muscle, often implicated in back pain, attaches to the spinous processes the last dorsal vertebra (D12) and the lumbar vertebrae.
+The psoas muscle, often involved in back pain, attaches to the spinous processes of the last dorsal vertebra (D12) and the lumbar vertebrae.

 Like the spinous processes, the exact direction that the transverse processes take varies greatly from one region of the spine to another.

 One of the particularities of the transverse processes at the cervical level (from C1 to C7) is that they have a transverse foramen on each side of the vertebrae.
-This foramen (or hole) serves as a passage to thevertebral artery which rises to the brain.
+This foramen (or hole) serves as a passage for the vertebral artery which ascends to the brain.
 This provides essential protection to this vital artery.

 Pathologies related to the transverse process